 Life expectancy: Places in London, England have recorded the planetrees to be over 330 years old.
 There is no exact life expectancy as the planetree was hybridized in the later years of the 16th century and many of the trees from that time are still living.

 Wood: Planetrees wood is similar to maples and has predominantly sapwood and very distinct ray flecks.
 The end grain is diffuse-porous with small to medium pores.

 Reproductive details: Planetrees can be propagated either by seeding or cutting.
-Cuttings can be performed in the later months of the year in the upper canopy which include at least the last two years of growth.
+Cuttings can be taken in the latter months of the year in the upper canopy which include at least the last two years of growth.
 The cuttings would then be planted in the spring and can grow very rapidly.
 This method has been proven to be a very successful method of propagation .
 Soil temperatures must be between 70-73 degrees F for proper propagation .
 Flowers appear on longer stems in the spring and become seeds which resemble ‘pom-poms’ and can be seen through the winter months.
-Bloodgood Plane trees are monoecious, which means they have separate male and female flowers on the same tree.
+'Bloodgood' planetrees are monoecious, which means they have separate male and female flowers on the same tree.
 Therefore, the “fruiting balls” usually occur in pairs and are formed from the fertilized female flowers.
-Image 2 is an example of a Planetree fruitling, however, a single fruitling instead of the common paired fruitlings.
+Image 2 is an example of a planetree fruiting, however, a single fruiting instead of the common paired fruitings.

 Maintenance: Planetrees are very low maintenance tree but can be pruned heavily to accommodate the spatial placement.
 However, the bark must be considered when placed into areas where aesthetics is important as the shedding bark litters the ground around the trees.
 Since the tree is very tolerant to several environmental conditions, not many maintenance practices must be considered.
 Image 3 provides a visual of the bark when it is exfoliating.